Daruiii/gigaboulet/content/fr/exemple1/exemple1.md

 ## Example 1 Content - EN

-Content should be placed within the language directory, for example, English.
+Content should be placed within the language directory, for example, Français.

 ```shell
 |---content/en